c0desman/zohomailapi/README.md

-# 📬 Zoho Mail API Integration – HalalFood Mail API
+# 📬 Zoho Mail API Integration

 Send emails programmatically using the Zoho Mail API (without SMTP) from a Node.js + Express backend.
 This project is configured to use **OAuth2.0** and supports **token persistence** for long-term use.